marcusdesai/utote/README.md

 - Build an implementation of Multiset, for scalar and SIMD types, which uses Vec.
 - Build a Multiset implementation for any `T` which uses the `uint` implementations as a backend to handle the element counters.
-- Once `const generics` and `std::simd` are more fully implemented it should be possible to replace most of the macros with generic implementations.
-And once these features are stabilised it will be possible to enable all the SIMD implementations in `utote` in the stable toolchain.
+- Once `std::simd` is more fully implemented it should be possible to replace most of the macros with generic implementations.
+And once this feature is stabilised it will be possible to enable all the SIMD implementations on the stable toolchain.

 ## License